 Eileen Schofield Miller (1903-1980): http://www.imdb.com/name/nm0774517

-Jim Tipton's Find A Grave website does not have a photo of Miller's grave marker but does note that he is interred at Calvary Cemetery,
+Jim Tipton's Find A Grave website has a photo of the grave marker for Walter C. Miller at Calvary Cemetery, Evanston, Illinois:

 The Silents Are Golden website has a 1920s photo of Miller: http://www.silentsaregolden.com/photos2/waltermillerphoto.html